awsdocs/aws-support-user-guide/doc_source/using-service-linked-roles-ta.md

 ## Editing a service\-linked role for Trusted Advisor<a name="edit-service-linked-role-ta"></a>

 Trusted Advisor doesn't allow you to edit the `AWSServiceRoleForTrustedAdvisor` service\-linked role if your account has no Trusted Advisor service\-linked role\.
-After you create a service\-linked role, you can't change the name of the role, because various entities might reference the role\.
+After you create a service\-linked role, you can't change the name of the role because various entities might reference the role\.
 However, you can use the IAM console, the IAM CLI, or the IAM API to edit the description of the role\.
 For more information, see [Editing a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 ## Deleting a service\-linked role for Trusted Advisor<a name="delete-service-linked-role-ta"></a>

 If you don't need to use the features or services of Trusted Advisor, we recommend that you delete the `AWSServiceRoleForTrustedAdvisor` role\.
 Disabling Trusted Advisor and then deleting its service\-linked role blocks all Trusted Advisor functionality for the entire account\.
-The Trusted Advisor console will be blocked, and will display the Disabled status\.
-API calls to Trusted Advisor will return an Access Denied error\.
+The Trusted Advisor console will be blocked and will display the disabled status\.
+API calls to Trusted Advisor will return an access denied error\.

 Before you can delete the `AWSServiceRoleForTrustedAdvisor` role using IAM, you must first disable Trusted Advisor in the console\.

 **Note**
-When you disable Trusted Advisor and delete its service\-linked role, some cost\-saving functionality within a separate, linked payer account will be negatively affected\.\)
+When you disable Trusted Advisor and delete its service\-linked role, some cost\-saving functionality within a separate, linked payer account will be negatively affected\.

-### Cleaning up a service\-linked role<a name="service-linked-role-review-before-delete-ta"></a>

 Before you can use IAM to delete a service\-linked role, you must first disable Trusted Advisor using the console\.